Options for Personal Overdraft Coverage

 - The $36 overdraft fee ($29 for military accounts) is the same fee amount that is charged if a check is returned as unpaid.
 If multiple transactions overdraw your account on the same day, each transaction will be assessed an overdraft fee or a non-sufficient funds fee of $36 ($29 for military accounts).
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
 Your account may become overdrawn in excess of the Overdraft Privilege limit amount as a result of a fee.

-- If your account balance remains overdrawn for longer than 7 consecutive calendar days, we will charge your account an overdraft collection fee of $35 ($25 for military accounts).
+- If your account balance remains overdrawn for 7 or more consecutive calendar days, we will charge your account an overdraft collection fee of $35 ($25 for military accounts).

-- There is a limit of 6 overdraft fees ($216) per day we will charge.
+- There is a limit of 6 overdraft fees ($216 or $174 for military accounts) per day we will charge.
 We will not charge an overdraft fee if your account is overdrawn by $5 or less.

 - This section describes our general practice for paying transactions from your account.
 We may vary the order of payment if items are presented that cannot be returned unpaid.
 We reserve the right to change how we pay transactions from your account and will provide you notice of these changes.
 After the close of the business day, we add your deposits and other credits to your account.
 We then deduct any fees and charges owed to us.
 Finally, we deduct all items presented for payment.
 The order these items are deducted from your account balance is based upon the type of transaction and, for electronic transactions, when the transaction was performed by you or was received by us.
 First, we pay outgoing wire transactions in the order they were made.
-Then, we pay electronic transactions (First, we pay preauthorized ACH debits, then ATM transactions, and then check card transactions.) in the order they were performed by you or were received by us.
+Then, we pay electronic transactions (First, we pay preauthorized ACH debits, then ATM transactions, and then debit card transactions.) in the order they were performed by you or were received by us.
 Next, we pay unnumbered checks and other items drawn on your account by dollar amount in ascending order.
 Finally, we pay checks drawn on your account in ascending check number order.
+However, exceptions will occur.
+Holds on funds (described below) and the order in which transactions are paid may impact the total amount of overdraft fees assessed.

 Restrictions and Holds

-- Although under transaction processing requirements we may be obligated to pay some unauthorized check card transactions, we will not authorize check card or ATM transactions unless there are available funds (including Overdraft Coverage options, if applicable) to cover the transactions and any fee(s).
+- Although under transaction processing requirements we may be obligated to pay some unauthorized debit card transactions, we will not authorize debit card or ATM transactions unless there are available funds (including Overdraft Coverage options, if applicable) to cover the transactions and any fee(s).

 - Except as described in this document, we will not pay transactions if your account does not contain available funds (including the Overdraft Privilege limit) to cover the transaction(s) and the amount of any fee(s).

-- We may restrict your check card use if you incur overdrafts in excess of the available funds in your account, including any Overdraft Privilege limit.
+- We may restrict your debit card use or rescind your access to Overdraft Privilege if you incur overdrafts in excess of the available funds in your account, including any Overdraft Privilege limit.

 - Overdraft Privilege is not a loan or a line of credit; it is a discretionary overdraft service that can be withdrawn at any time without prior notice.